While working on my master's degree, I took a job teaching English. Here I was, a foreign student teaching college-level English. Quite ironic.

 Here are a few tips on how to keep growing:

-- Increase your skillset.
+- Increase your skill set.
 Be a constant student of your craft.
-Years ago when I was leading a church, I found out that our music director who had been on staff for over ten years was taking voice lessons.
+Years ago, when I was part of a church leadership, I discovered that our music director, who had been on staff for over ten years, was taking voice lessons.
 His job was secure.
 He sounded great.
 But he wanted to get better—all on his own.
 That spoke volumes to me.

-- Sit down with your immediate supervisor on a regular basis and just ask them, “what’s one area you think I can grow in?”
-This will help you get better at what you do, while also showing your boss that you care enough to initiate your own growth.
+- Sit down with your immediate supervisor on a regular basis and just ask them, "what's one area you think I can grow in?"
+This will help you get better at what you do while also showing your boss that you care enough to initiate your growth.